-If your roof is leaking from the plumbing vent boots, which come in plastic, plastic and metal, and two-piece metal units, check the bases for cracks and broken seams.
+If your roof is leaking from the plumbing vent boots, which come in plastic, plastic, and metal, and two-piece metal units, check the bases for cracks and broken seams.
 Closely examine the rubber boot that surrounds the pipe which can rot away or tear, giving easy access for water to drip into your house along the pipe.
 For more specific information on how to troubleshoot possible leaks, check out this article.

-If you discover water coming in around your roof vent, the best solution is to replace the vent, replace missing nails with rubber-washered screws, and then caulk it.
+If you discover water coming in around your roof vent, the best solution is to replace the vent, replace missing nails with rubber-washed screws, and then caulk it.
 Just caulking the seam of the damaged vent won’t fix the problem for the long haul.

 Dormer wall leaks

 The wind drives rain and snow in around windows, between corner boards and siding, and through siding’s cracks and holes.
 Dormer walls provide quite a lot of area for water to sneak through, especially when caulking is old, cracked, or missing between corner boards or between the window edges and siding.
-For a more in-depth guide to safely checking for dormer leaks, visit the homeguides page.
+For a more in-depth guide to safely checking for dormer leaks, visit the home guides page.

 Ice dam leaks

 If your area gets any kind of snow in winter, you might find your roof the victim of an ice dam.
-Ice dams occur when snow melts but the melted water freezes where it hits your roof’s colder edges.
+Ice dams occur when the snow melts but the melted water freezes where it hits your roof’s colder edges.
 Water can pool behind the dam, working its way gradually up under the shingles and soffit (notoriously hard to waterproof) until it finds a place to seep through an opening in the roof.
 This step-by-step guide will help you to diagnose and repair the damage caused by ice dam leaks.

 Step flashing leaks

 Roofers use step flashing along walls that intersect the roof to channel water over the shingle downhill to the gutters.
 Unfortunately, flashing can rust—and when that happens, or a piece loosens, the water runs behind it and right into the house.
-A visual inspection may not be enough to identify the problem, if the rust isn’t immediately visible or you can’t find a safe position to verify that the flashing is still securely nailed to the roof.
+A visual inspection may not be enough to identify the problem if the rust isn’t immediately visible or you can’t find a safe position to verify that the flashing is still securely nailed to the roof.
 This video shows the water hose testing technique.

 Antennae hole leaks

 If you’ve ever had an antenna or cable satellite on your roof removed, the mounting brackets can leave small holes behind.
 These holes are pretty darn sneaky because they aren’t easily noticed and can cause rot and damage for years before you ever realize you’ve got a leak.
-So double check those areas as soon as you’ve had any type of equipment removed to ensure that the holes have been properly plugged.
+So double-check those areas as soon as you’ve had any type of equipment removed to ensure that the holes have been properly plugged.

 Brick chimney leaks